 I read somewhere that it takes 10,000 hours to become an expert.
 I don’t know the truth of it, I’m skeptical, but it figures that repeating a process over and over again until you get it right, is going to prove fairly effective.

-Your talent, attention span, and ability to absorb the creative process are not things that can be taught.
-You are stuck with your temperament and personality.
+Your natural talent, attention span, and ability to absorb the creative process are not things that can be taught.
+You are stuck with your temperament and personality type.

 The only way I know how to progress and get things done is to draw little and often.
 I think you learn more in short bursts than you do in a long slog.

 I draw in roughly 20-minute spurts.
 I concentrate intensely and then stop to examine my progress.
 I find that it helps to stay focused.
-I don’t pressure myself to reach any goal.
-I get as far as I can until I blow out.
+I don’t pressure myself to reach any major goal.

 If things go well I will often capitalize on that success and go with the flow.
 I might draw for many hours because something clicked in my head and time flies.

-The reverse is true.
-I might hit a brick wall and after an hour or two, I’ll give up.
-I can always return to the task another day when I have fresh eyes.
+The reverse is also true.
+I might hit a brick wall and after an hour or two, I’ll have to stop.
+I can always return to the task later when I have fresh eyes.

-As a professional, I can’t afford to be so relaxed that I draw only when I feel like it.
-Life doesn’t work that way, but it is true that some days everything seems to work, while other days I can hardly draw a matchstick man.
+As a professional artist, I can’t afford to be so relaxed that I draw only when I feel like it.
+Life doesn’t work that way, but it is true that some days everything seems to work, while other days I can hardly draw a straight line.
 All artists experience the same hiccups.

 Dedicate yourself to certain tasks.
 If you want to draw eyes, just draw an eye.
 Watch a tutorial and follow along.
 Draw it over and over until it looks right.
 Don’t give up when things go wrong, because they will.
 Learn from your mistakes and try again.